Jasmine Clark says one thing. Her record says another.

 Every claim is sourced from public legislative records, campaign finance filings, and news reporting.

-She Voted for Data Center Tax Breaks
+She Voted to Keep Data Center Tax Breaks Flowing

 Check the Facts